liflab/beepbeep-3-book/markdown/advanced/README.md

 ## The State of a Processor

-We have said a couple of times that the main distinction between functions and processors is the fact that the latter are *stateful*.
+We mentioned a few times that the main distinction between functions and processors is the fact that the latter are *stateful*.
 That is, given the same inputs, a function always returns the same output; in contrast, the output produced by a processor for an event may depend on what other events have been seen before.
 As a consequence, a `Processor` object must have some memory of the past --hence the term "stateful".

 Consider for example a `CountDecimate` processor instructed to keep one event every *k*.
 In order to correctly perform its task, this processor must keep a record of the number of events that have been discarded since the last time an output event was produced.
 This value is incremented by one, modulo *k*, every time a new input event is received; when the value reaches 0, a new output event is produced.
 Hence, the *state* of a `CountDecimate` processor corresponds to the current value of its counter.
 Typically, given the same input event *and the same state*, a processor is expected to always behave in the same way, i.e. produce the same output, if any.
 Depending on the processor type, the state may be a single numerical value, or something more complex.
 For example, in a `Window` processor, the current state consists of the input events that have been accumulated in partial windows.